p1x83/Kernel-Glow/README.md

 # KDMP - memory and process hook in a kernel driver
 This Driver is able to open a handle to CS:GO and later on modify it's memory to show enemys on the radar and also show glow for enemys

-## Detectability
-Since this driver uses KDMapper to manipulate a Intel Driver it's basically fully UD by VAC3

 ## Starting the driver
 Windows doesn't allow to load an unsigned driver into the kernel, so just use [KDMapper](https://github.com/TheCruZ/kdmapper) Compile the project and drag the .sys file onto the KDMapper.exe